-A rebate will be provided to care centres / Institutions where disabled and or physically challenged persons are cared for providing more than 50% of the membership (disabled person) is Indigent.
+Care Centres and or Institutions where care is provided to the A rebate will be provided to care centres / Institutions where disabled and or physically challenged, persons are cared for providing more than 50% of the membership (disabled person) is Indigent. a rebate will be provided.